smitwaman/ingress-K8s/README.md

 Deploy ingress with nginx controller for  devops.in domain with cert-bot and three alb with cluster ip and three nodeport service with url devops.in/homepage, devops.in/blog, devops.in/course-list respectively for nodes with 3 replicaset each.

+To deploy the setup you described, you'll need to follow these steps:

 1. Install nginx Ingress Controller:
    ```bash
    kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.1/deploy/static/provider/cloud/deploy.yaml